-Thus, Toronto was left defenceless, with nothing to dissuade its citizens from unwittingly carrying home their produce or other purchases in single-use plastic bags that may take up to 1000 years to break down.
+Despite the fact that plastic bag use declined by 53% during the implementation of the fee, it was scrapped and Toronto was left defenceless, with nothing to dissuade its citizens from unwittingly carrying home their produce or other purchases in single-use plastic bags that may take up to 1000 years to break down.
 Despite the fact that many major grocery store chains continue to voluntarily charge the 5-cent fee and have reported significant reductions in the number of bags used, Torontonians are still using an estimated 215 million plastic bags each year, amounting to some 1,400 tonnes of plastic.

 Yet, it's a different world now than it was back in 2012 when former mayor Rob Ford put the "final nail in the plastic-bag-ban-coffin" and opinions on bans are not such a mixed bag, now being put firmly in place around the world - from Kenya to Vanuatu to Chile.
 In Canada, Montreal's plastic bag ban went into effect on January 1st of this year, Victoria B.C. will follow with a ban on plastic bags for businesses on July 1st and Nova Scotia's environment minister says they are seriously considering one as well.